JvdHoogen/ParamAnalysisWCNN/README.md

 ### Hypeparameter Analysis on Wide-Kernel CNNs

-This repository is supplementary to our paper "Hyperparameter Analysis of Wide-Kernel CNN Architectures in Industrial Fault Detection – An Exploratory Study" for reproducing our proposed models and their performance.
-Furthermore, this repository contains the results of all the models in the hyperparameter search on the three used datasets, e.g, CWRU, Gearbox and Paderborn.
+Repository for Hyperparameter analysis on Wide-Kernel CNN models.
+This repository contains the hyperparameter search on the three used datasets, e.g, CWRU, Gearbox and Paderborn.

+Authors: Jurgen van den Hoogen, Dan Hudson, Stefan Bloemheuvel & Martin Atzmueller.

 ### Requirements